The IRB Barcelona International PhD Programme

 In addition to the application to IRB Barcelona internal predoctoral calls, the PhD students joining IRB Barcelona may also apply to external competitive calls that fund PhD fellowships.
 Frequent examples in the Institute are the predoctoral fellowships from the Spanish ―Ministry of Economy and Competitiveness and from the ―Ministry of Education and Culture, among others.
 PhD students joining IRB Barcelona have to comply with the admission rules of the Institute.

 Each PhD candidate (for any non-institutional fellowship or contract) is interviewed on an individual basis (i.e. not competitive) by a Selection Committee that writes a report to help the IRB Barcelona recruit the best candidates and guarantee standards of quality.

 In addition to day-to-day supervision by the thesis directors, students are followed throughout the doctorate of their studies by a Thesis Advisory Committee, consisting of three members, at least one of which is an IRB Barcelona Group Leader or Research Associate and one an external advisor.
 After each year, students write a report on their work and discuss the report with their Thesis Advisory Committee.
 Upon completion of their practical work, students must write their thesis and successfully defend it at the university in which they are enrolled.

 IRB Barcelona is not a University and cannot grant PhD degrees.
 Successful candidates must thus enroll in a University of their choice in order to obtain their PhD degree.

-Students complete their coursework at at one university of their choice, while concurrently doing the practical training and work toward their thesis in an IRB Barcelona research laboratory.
+Students complete their coursework at one university of their choice, while concurrently doing the practical training and work toward their thesis in an IRB Barcelona research laboratory.
 Students generally spend up to four years at IRB Barcelona, after which they complete and defend their thesis.